kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/building-your-learning-toolkit/learning-strategies-after-learning.md

 - Self-Reflection
 - Self-Evaluation

-So far, we have explored learning and study strategies that you can implement.
-In addition, there will be other strategies that you choose to adopt in driving your learning as well as building your skills as a programmer.
-However, how do you evaluate your progress and know if your learning strategies are effective?
+So far, we have explored learning strategies that you can implement to plan and guide your learning more effectively.
+But, how can you evaluate if you your learning has been effective?

-In order for you to be able to gauge your learning, self-reflection and self-evaluation are important practices you will engage in.
-While there are different methods to practice self-reflection and self-evaluation, you can also harness peer evaluation and feedback from an instructor or mentor.
+In order for you to be able to gauge your learning, you can use self-reflection and self-evaluation.

 ---

 ## 1) Self-Reflection

-The techniques discussed in [Section 1.6 (Reflective Practice)](/optimizing-your-learning/how-to-get-anything-you-want-in-life/reflective-practice.md) are useful for reflecting on your learning.

 <aside>